geosolutions-it/ckanext-datesearch/indexing/README.txt

    Using the provided one in this plugin:

 		./lib/search/index.py

+3. Restart SOLR:

+	/etc/init.d/solr restart

+4. Restart CKAN:

+	service supervisord restart

-3. Reharvest data in order to apply new names for temporal fields
+4. Reharvest data in order to apply new names for temporal fields.

-4. If you need to reindex, from the 'ckan' user run this command:
+5. If you need to reindex, from the 'ckan' user run this command:

 		paster --plugin=ckan search-index rebuild  -c /etc/ckan/default/production.ini